femas1/femas1/README.md

 - 👋 Hi, I’m @femas1.
 Currently I am learning web development, focussing on Vanilla JS.
-- 🌱 As I have been stuck in tutorial hell, I started practicing my skills joining challenges from frontendmentor.io.
+- 🌱 Currently building my portfolio
 - 🎯 My goal is to start my career as a web developer in 2023.